towersvault/shinpokered/ips_patches/Guide to New Player Functions.md

 #Functions for Adjusting Difficulty
 -----------------------------------------------
 **Increase Difficulty**
+A NEW GAME now defaults to the SET battle style in the options menu.
 Playing on the SET battle style now imposes several changes to the game's systems that increase difficulty:
 1 - Enemy trainer pokemon are assigned level-appropriate StatEXP whereas they previously had none.
 2 - Enemy trainer pokemon have randomized DVs of 8 or better whereas they previously all had values of 8 or 9.